Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Abdominal tuberculosis does not have pathognomonic symptoms.
-Many recognize are often met with various common diseases.
-Therefore, the bulk of patients with abdominal tuberculosis is examined in the general treatment network under all sorts of diagnoses.
-Most cases of complicated course of abdominal tuberculosis are the reason for urgent operations in general hospitals, which are subject to up to 25% of patients.
+Abdominal tuberculosis has no pathognomonic symptoms.
+Many recognize it is often encountered with various general somatic diseases.
+Therefore, the majority of patients with abdominal tuberculosis are examined in the general medical network under all possible diagnoses.
+Most cases of complicated abdominal tuberculosis are the reason for urgent operations in general surgical hospitals, which are subjected to up to 25% of patients.

-In recent years, there has been an increase in the number of patients hospitalized with generalized and neglected forms of abdominal tuberculosis, as well as with complications that develop after inadequate surgical interventions in the general treatment network.
-Until now, the periods from the primary treatment of a patient with abdominal tuberculosis to the medical network remain unjustifiably high until a correct diagnosis has been made.
+In recent years, there has been an increase in the number of patients hospitalized with generalized and advanced forms of abdominal tuberculosis, as well as with complications developing after inadequate surgical interventions performed in the general medical network.
+To date, the time from the initial visit of a patient with abdominal tuberculosis to the medical network to the determination of the correct diagnosis remains unreasonably high.

 Tuberculous peritonitis

-Tuberculous peritonitis (tuberculosis of the peritoneum) is attributed mainly to manifestations of the period of primary tuberculosis infection as a result of lympho-hematogenous spread of the process, or it is a complication in the specific lesion of the lymph nodes of the abdominal cavity, intestines, genital organs, spine, spreading by contact and lymphogenous way.
+Tuberculous peritonitis (tuberculosis of the peritoneum) is mainly considered a manifestation of the period of primary tuberculous infection as a consequence of the lympho-hematogenous spread of the process, or it is a complication of specific damage to the lymph nodes of the abdominal cavity, intestines, genitals, spine, spreading by contact and lymphogenous routes.

-Regardless of the genesis, the picture of the disease in peritonitis may occupy a dominant position in the general symptomatology of the disease or be associated with the major disease severity (for tuberculous mesagenitis and intestinal lesions, etc.).
-Particularly severe peritonitis develops after perforation of the tuberculous ulcer of the intestine into the abdominal cavity or break of the caseous lymph nodes of the mesentery.
-In the period of secondary tuberculosis, the spread of the process from the mesenteric nodes, intestines and genital organs leads more often to the development of dry forms of peritonitis with the defeat of limited areas of the peritoneum.
+Regardless of the genesis, the clinical picture of peritonitis may occupy a dominant position in the general symptomatology of the disease or be concomitant with the main disease in terms of severity (in tuberculous mesadenitis and intestinal lesions, etc.).
+Particularly severe peritonitis develops when a tuberculous ulcer of the intestine perforates into the abdominal cavity or when caseous lymph nodes of the mesentery break through.
+During the period of secondary tuberculosis, the spread of the process from the mesenteric nodes, intestines and genitals often leads to the development of a dry form of peritonitis with lesions of limited areas of the peritoneum.

-There are tubercular, exudative, exudative-adhesive and casein-ulcer forms of tuberculous peritonitis.
-Tubercular tubercular peritonitis is characterized by acute course, begins with an increase in body temperature, the appearance of chills and abdominal pain.
-The tongue is dry, with a whitish bloom.
-The anterior abdominal wall is tense, does not participate in breathing: the symptoms of irritation of the peritoneum (symptoms of Voskresensky, Shchetkin-Blumber, Sitkovsky, etc.) are clearly revealed.
-The absolute majority of patients operate on an emergency basis with the diagnosis of "acute abdomen", etc. In this case, tuberous eruptions are found along the peritoneum.
+Tuberculous, exudative, exudative-adhesive and caseous-ulcerative forms of tuberculous peritonitis are distinguished.
+Tuberculous tuberculous peritonitis is characterized by an acute course, beginning with an increase in body temperature, the appearance of chills and abdominal pain.
+The tongue is dry, with a whitish coating, the anterior abdominal wall is tense, does not participate in breathing: symptoms of peritoneal irritation are clearly visible (symptoms of Voskresensky, Shchetkin-Blumber, Sitkovsky, etc.).
+The vast majority of patients undergo emergency surgery with a diagnosis of "acute abdomen", etc. In this case, tuberculous rashes are found on the peritoneum.

-Exudative tubercular peritonitis is the outcome of a tubercular or allergic reaction to toxins of mycobacterium tuberculosis.
+Exudative tuberculous peritonitis is the outcome of tubercular or allergic reaction to toxins of mycobacterium tuberculosis.
 It is characterized by the formation of exudate in the abdominal cavity.
-The disease develops gradually from the appearance of undefined abdominal pain, unstable stool, subfebrile body temperature, weakness, dyspeptic disorders.
+The disease develops gradually with the appearance of vague abdominal pain, unstable stool, subfebrile body temperature, weakness, dyspeptic disorders.
 The abdomen increases in volume, sometimes significantly.
-Symptoms of irritation of the peritoneum are smoothed, the presence of ascites fluid is determined.
+Symptoms of peritoneal irritation are smoothed out, determining the presence of ascitic fluid.

-Adhesive form of peritonitis is the result of a complicated course of tuberculosis of the abdominal cavity with the formation of multiple adhesions.
+Adhesive peritonitis is a complicated form of tuberculosis of the abdominal organs with the formation of multiple adhesions.
 The clinical course is undulating.
-Patients complain of general weakness, abdominal pain, nausea, diarrhea.
-Adhesion of the intestinal obstruction is a frequent complication.
-Exudative-adhesive peritonitis is characterized by the appearance of a drained exudate, which is determined by percussion.
+Patients complain of general weakness, abdominal pain, nausea, and diarrhea.
+Adhesive intestinal obstruction is a common complication.
+Exudative-adhesive peritonitis is characterized by the appearance of encapsulated exudate, determined by percussion.
 The general condition of the patient remains satisfactory for a long time.
-The caseous-ulcerative form of peritonitis is distinguished by the appearance of foci of curdled necrosis on the parietal and visceral peritoneum with the formation of ulcers of various sizes.
-The clinical course of the disease resembles a pattern of adhesive peritonitis.
+Caseous-ulcerative peritonitis is characterized by the appearance of foci of caseous necrosis on the parietal and visceral peritoneum with the formation of ulcers of varying sizes.
+The clinical course of the disease resembles adhesive peritonitis.
 This is the most severe form of tuberculous peritonitis.
-Often observed complications in the form of fistula in the internal organs and out through the abdominal wall.
-The general condition of the patients is extremely severe, they note a high body temperature.
+Complications in the form of fistulas into the internal organs and out through the abdominal wall are often observed.
+The general condition of patients is extremely severe, high body temperature is noted.

-The clinical course of tubercular mezadenitis is distinguished by the absence of pathognomonic symptoms.
+The clinical course of tuberculous mesadenitis is characterized by the absence of pathognomonic symptoms.
 It can be acute and chronic, with remissions and exacerbations.
-In acute course, abdominal pains of different localization are noted, but more often in the navel, left hypochondrium and right iliac region.
-Pain can be intense and resemble a picture of an acute abdomen.
-Usually the stomach is evenly swollen, not tense, the anterior abdominal wall participates in breathing.
-When palpating the abdomen, a moderate pain to the left of the navel is revealed (positive symptom of Sternberg), a positive symptom of Klyn (displacement of soreness when moving the patient to the left side).
-Symptoms of irritation of the peritoneum are not pronounced.
-The enlarged caseous lymph nodes that would have been accessible by palpation, especially in adults, are observed as an exception.
+In the acute course, abdominal pain of various localizations is noted, but most often in the navel, left hypochondrium and right iliac region.
+The pain can be intense and resemble the picture of an acute abdomen.
+Usually the abdomen is uniformly swollen, not tense, the anterior abdominal wall participates in breathing.
+Palpation of the abdomen reveals moderate pain to the left of the navel (positive Sternberg symptom), a positive Klein symptom (shifting pain when the patient moves to the left side).
+Symptoms of peritoneal irritation are not expressed.
+Enlarged caseous lymph nodes that would be accessible to palpation, especially in adults, are observed as an exception.

 Other localizations of abdominal tuberculosis

-Tuberculosis of the esophagus and stomach is relatively rare.
-The forms of defeat: ulcerative, stenosing and miliary.
-Patients complain of chest pain, dysphagia.
-With esophagoscopy, ulcers, hyperplastic granulations or scarring of ulcers with the development of stenosis are detected.
+Tuberculosis of the esophagus and stomach is observed relatively rarely.
+Forms of damage: ulcerative, stenotic and miliary.
+Patients complain of pain behind the breastbone, dysphagia.
+Esophagoscopy reveals ulcers, hyperplastic granulation or scarring of ulcers with the development of stenosis.

-Tuberculosis of the stomach is manifested in the form of ulcerative, hypertrophic (tumor-like), fibro-sclerotic and mixed forms.
-In the early period of the disease, dull pain in the epigastric region, belching of the air, nausea, and a decrease in appetite are noted.
-In time, pyloric growth can develop.
-Diagnosis is confirmed by fluoroscopy, fibrogastroscopy with a histological examination of the biopsy, differential diagnosis is often performed with stomach tumors.
+Gastric tuberculosis manifests itself in the form of ulcerative, hypertrophic (tumor-like), fibrous-sclerotic and mixed forms.
+In the early period of the disease, dull pain in the epigastric region, belching, nausea, and loss of appetite are noted.
+Over time, pylorostenoea may develop.
+The diagnosis is confirmed by X-ray, fibrogastroscopy with histological examination of the biopsy, differential diagnostics are often carried out with gastric tumors.

-Tuberculosis of the liver is met in three forms: miliary, diffuse, less often - focal, type of tuberculosis.
-With a miliary form, typical tubercular granulomas are formed in the liver.
-Large caseous foci are encapsulated and calcified, and liver abscesses can form.
-Clinically, the lesion is manifested by jaundice, enlarged liver, splenomegaly.
-For the recognition of the disease, laparoscopy (laparotomy) is performed with taking a biopsy specimen and histological examination, tuberculosis of the gallbladder is considered a rare disease.
+Liver tuberculosis occurs in three forms: miliary, diffuse, and less commonly focal, such as tuberculoma.
+In the miliary form, typical tuberculous granulomas form in the liver.
+Large caseous foci are encapsulated and calcified, and liver abscesses may form.
+Clinically, the lesion is manifested by jaundice, liver enlargement, and splenomegaly.
+To diagnose the disease, laparoscopy (laparotomy) is performed with biopsy and histological examination; gallbladder tuberculosis is considered a rare disease.

-Tuberculosis of the spleen gives meager symptoms.
-Observe splenomegaly, subfebrile body temperature, ascites is possible.
-In the region of the spleen, calcinates are met.
+Tuberculosis of the spleen gives scanty symptoms.
+Splenomegaly, subfebrile body temperature, and ascites are possible.
+Calcifications are found in the spleen area.

-Tuberculosis of the pancreas is rarely observed, it is usually detected on the section.
-No typical symptoms were found.
-Abdominal tuberculosis flows like chronic pancreatitis.
+Tuberculosis of the pancreas is rarely observed, it is usually detected at the section.
+Typical symptoms are not found.
+Abdominal tuberculosis proceeds as chronic pancreatitis.

 Who to contact?